SWENGG4Y2024/.github/SRS.md

 ### o	Quality assurance in the "WORTHIFY.ME:
 Salary Predictor" project is not just a one-time effort but an integral part of project management and development.
 By adhering to these certifications and guidelines, the project maintains a high standard of quality, ensuring user data security, accurate salary predictions, and a seamless user experience.
 This concludes the section on quality assurance, which is fundamental in ensuring that the "WORTHIFY.ME: Salary Predictor" project operates at the highest level of excellence and reliability.

+## 5. Standards Adopted
+### 5.1 Design Standards
+ISO Standards: Detail the specific ISO (International Organization for Standardization) design standards followed within the project.
+These standards encompass recommended practices for project design, ensuring robustness and reliability in various aspects of development.
+IEEE Guidelines: The adherence to IEEE (Institute of Electrical and Electronics Engineers) guidelines, especially concerning software design, system architecture, and data handling.
+IEEE guidelines provide a framework for industry best practices, offering structured approaches to software and systems development.

+## 5.2 Coding Standards

+### Efficient Code Practices:
+These include guidelines for efficient code writing, appropriate naming conventions, and modularity to enhance readability and maintainability.

+### Version Control:
+Used version control systems like Git, followed by versioning, branching, and merging of code.
+This ensures the integrity and traceability of code changes.

+### Code Review Process:
+Code reviews ensure that quality standards and best practices are maintained throughout the development

 ## 6. Conclusion and Future Scope